Kartik11082/CS6301-AnomalyDetectionProject/Paper_Detailed_Explanation.md

 }
 ```

 This particular policy says: **Allow ALL actions on ALL resources.** This is the `AdministratorAccess` policy — it gives full god-mode access to everything.
-If this gets attached to the wrong person, it's a security disaster.
+If this gets attached to the wrong person, it is a security disaster.

 **How the pieces fit together:**